Igor Shpilenok: Kamchatka

 In Kamchatka, Igor Shpilenok started his own blog on LiveJournal where he posted stories about animals and photographs.
 He wanted to use the blog as a tool to attract wide attention to Russia's unique wild nature and the threats it has due to human intrusion.
-Gradually, his audience grew to 2-3 mln visitors per month, sometimes even to 6 mln. n 2012, his blog was awarded with the first prize in ‘Best Picture’ nomination.
+Gradually, his audience grew to 2-3 million visitors per month, sometimes even to 6 million.
+In 2012, his blog was awarded the first prize in ‘Best Picture’ nomination.

-In Summer 2007, Shpilenok left the Valley of Geysers one day before the huge landslide that destroyed several geysers and blocked the valley.
+In the summer of 2007, Shpilenok left the Valley of Geysers one day before the huge landslide that destroyed several geysers and blocked the valley.
 He was one of the first scientists to return there and describe the event.

-In 2013, he published two books: ‘My Kamchatka neighbors.
-370 days in Kronotsky nature reserve’ and ‘Kamchatka that I love.
-Stories in and outside the lens’.
+In 2013, he published two books: My Kamchatka neighbors.
+370 days in Kronotsky nature reserve and Kamchatka that I love.
+Stories in and outside the lens.

-Photo Projects
+Photo projects

-Shpilenok photographs were published in Smithsonian, National Wildlife, BBC Wildlife, and many other international publications.
-In 2006 and 2009 he was titled the Wildlife Photographer of the Year by BBC, he also won first prizes at the ‘Golden Turtle’ photo contest in 2006 and 2007.
+Shpilenok's photographs were published in Smithsonian, National Wildlife, BBC Wildlife, and many other international publications.
+In 2006 and 2009 he was named the Wildlife Photographer of the Year by BBC, he also won first prizes at the ‘Golden Turtle’ photo contest in 2006 and 2007.

-On 10 April 2013, Shpilenok began a four-year project traveling through Russian nature reserves from "Bryansk Forest" to "Kronotsky Nature Reserve".
+On 10 April 2013, Shpilenok began a four-year project traveling through Russian nature reserves from Bryansk Fores" to Kronotsky Nature Reserve.
 He travelled the route in a GAZ-3308 vehicle with a diesel engine and a living module.
 The aim of the trip was to tell about Russia's nature reserves through photography, and to promote the ideas of wildlife conservation and respect for nature.
-Shpilenok drove 60,000 km, visiting more than 50 nature reserves and national parks, where he shot several series of photo stories, such as "Virgin Forests of Russia'.
-A photo exhibition and a two-volume photo book named "One hundred protected years" were presented in Moscow's GUM after the trip.
+Shpilenok drove 60,000 km, visiting more than 50 nature reserves and national parks, where he shot several series of photo stories, such as Virgin Forests of Russia.
+A photo exhibition and a two-volume photo book titled One hundred protected years were presented in Moscow's GUM after the trip.

 In 2014, Shpilenok became a member of the International League of Conservation Photographers.

 In 2022, Shpilenok set off on a new large-scale expedition called 'Protected Russia from Kola Peninsula to Kamchatka'.
 He dedicated this project to aerial photography of nature reserves.
 The first part of the project started in September 2022, with Shpilenok crossing the European part of Russia in three and a half months.
 Shpilenok's third wife, Maria, and their mutual daughter Aglaia, joined him on this journey.
 The second stage of the expedition, the Kamchatka one, is scheduled for 2023.

 Family

 Shpilenok was married to Laura Lynne Williams until her untimely death in 2018.
 From Williams, he has two sons.
 His sons from the first marriage Tikhon Shpilenok and Peter Shpilenok followed his steps and both became environmentalists.
-Tikhon was appointed director of the Kronotsky Nature Reserve, after his death in 2006 his brother Peter took his place.
+Tikhon was appointed director of the Kronotsky Nature Reserve, and after his death in 2006 his brother Peter took his place.
 Impressed by his son's passion, Shpilenok's father ceased hunting and joined the ranks of Bryansk forest inspectors fighting illegal poaching.